invoke-ai/InvokeAI/docs/installation/INSTALL_DOCKER.md

 # :fontawesome-brands-docker: Docker

-## Before you begin
+!!! warning "For end users"

-- For end users: Install InvokeAI locally using the instructions for your OS.
+    We highly recommend to Install InvokeAI locally using [these instructions](index.md)"

+!!! tip "For developers"

-- For developers: For container-related development tasks or for enabling easy deployment to other environments (on-premises or cloud), follow these instructions.
+    For container-related development tasks or for enabling easy deployment to other environments (on-premises or cloud), follow these instructions.

     For general use, install locally to leverage your machine's GPU.

 ## Why containers?